 Buttery Lemon Crinkle Cookies made with fresh lemon zest and juice, and covered in a dusting of sugar.
 They’re soft and chewy and bursting with lemon flavour.
 Plus I’ll show you how to get that white crinkly crust every time.

-Meet my soft and chewy Lemon Crinkle Cookies.
+Sunshine on a plate ☀️ Meet my soft and chewy Lemon Crinkle Cookies.
 These buttery cookies are filled with fresh lemon zest and lemon juice, and a handful of white chocolate chips.

 They’re twice rolled in sugar and then baked to perfection.
 If you love all things citrus, you’ll fall head over heels for these festive cookies.

-why you will love this recipe
+Why you will love this recipe

-- These cookies are easy to make
+- Quick and easy: These Lemon Crinkle Cookies are easy to make.

-- They keep well for days
+- Make-ahead: My Lemon Crinkle Cookies keep well for days.

-recipe testing
+Recipe testing

 These Lemon Crinkle Cookies were an absolute delight to recipe test – probably because even the not-so-great ones were still incredibly tasty.